 A prompt window will show up asking for your confirmation

 Step 3.
 Tap Clear History and Data to delete safari browsing history, cookies, and other data

 This method not only will delete all cookies stored in Safari but also will erase your browsing history and other data.

 If you want to only delete cookies for just certain websites, proceed this way.

 Step 1.
-Open Settings from the Home screen, find Safari and select it.
+From the Home screen, open Settings and select Safari.

 Step 2.
 Tap Advanced at the bottom of the screen.

 Step 3.
 On the next screen, select Website Data.